pine64/website/content/blog/august_2025_movuan.md

 ## Contact
 ### Community
 Feel free to contact me if you have any concerns about community related topics.
-This can be about getting project support, sharing project updates, prolonged wait times for support from PineStore (anything after 1-2 weeks) and any general feedback that could help improve the community.
+This can be about getting project support, sharing project updates, concern about prolonged wait times for support from PineStore (anything after 1-2 weeks) and any general feedback that could help improve the community.

 Community manager: camden.b@pine64.org